Bigg Boss (Tamil TV series): Season 8

 The launch of season 8 received a TRP rating of 9.0 TVR, which is seen as a continuous success of the Bigg Boss franchise.
 In its first week, the show attracted over 32 million viewers on TV, while total watch time soared to 4.4 billion minutes across all platforms, including digital and Hotstar.
-Finale episode recorded a TRP rating of 10.50 TVR, which was highest since season 5.
+Finale episode recorded a TRP rating of 8.50 TVR.

 Season 9

-The launch of season 9 received an overwhelming response especially on the streaming platform JioHotstar with the launch day episode registered 7.8 crore minutes of cumulative watch time and achieved 1.74x higher reach compared to the previous edition.
+The launch of season 9 received an overwhelming response especially on the streaming platform JioHotstar with the launch day episode registered 7.8 crore minutes of cumulative watch time and achieved 1.74x higher reach compared to the previous edition with launch TRP 5.61..

+Spin-offs

 Bigg Boss Ultimate

 The series is also set to roll out a digital version of the show called Bigg Boss Ultimate which is also going to be hosted by Kamal Haasan and broadcast by Disney+ Hotstar for 24×6 coverage.
 The series was eventually hosted by Silambarasan after Haasan had to opt out due to scheduling conflicts with his latest release, Vikram.

+Bigg Boss The Common Man

+It is a digital pre-show of the main Bigg Boss.
+It will feature contestants from selected commoners to earn their spot in the main house.

+Companion shows

 Bigg Boss Fun Unlimited

-Bigg Boss Fun Unlimited is an Indian Tamil-Indian language Reality Talk show in which the evicted housemates of that season are interviewed about their journey.
+It is a talk show in which the evicted housemates of that season are interviewed about their journey.
 This show was introduced for Bigg Boss 2 and later discontinued from Bigg Boss 3.
 The show once again continued from Bigg Boss 8.
 The show aired on Vijay Super and Disney+ Hotstar.